 The ride finishes in El Chorro on a great little road, linking a series of picturesque reservoirs.
 Here you have the option of relaxing or continue cycling up to the Mirador Tajo Encantada / Alto de la Mesa (603m).

 The Caminito del Rey is a walkway pinned along the steep walls of a narrow gorge in El Chorro – it has in the past held the title of most dangerous path in Europe!
 It is certainly no place to take a road bike, but we start the day looking up at this masterpiece of engineering.

 Our destination is the historic and beautiful town of Ronda (where we stay in a town centre hotel for the next 3 nights) and we take a slightly obscure route over the stunning Puerto del Viento (1078m) to get there.

 As always, there are extra options for those wanting more of a challenge.
 Starting the day by nipping up to the Mirador Tajo Encantada / Alto de la Mesa (603m) is a good option, as is detouring over the Puerto de los Martínez (713m) and Puerto de las Abejas (823m).

-Day 4: Day ride from Ronda - Puerto de las Palomas
+Day 4: Day ride from Ronda - Puerto de Encinas Borrachas

-You have the option of taking either today or tomorrow as a rest day to explore the many beautiful and historic sights of Ronda.
+You have the choice of taking today as a rest day to explore the many beautiful and historic sights of Ronda.